 Rikke Bjerg Jensen

-I am a Reader in the Information Security Group at Royal Holloway, University of London.
+I am a Professor in the Information Security Group at Royal Holloway, University of London.
 My work is ethnographic in nature and grounded in explorations of information security practices and needs among groups of people living and working at the margins of societies.

 why ethnography matters to information security